 The danger of home earwax removal

-Cotton swabs, or buds, are often inserted into the ear too deeply, rather than used on the most outer parts of the ear, and can be used too roughly, causing damage and pushing earwax deeper inside.
-Also, over-the-counter irrigation therapies can be dangerous if used improperly, as residual or trapped water can create a moist environment in the ear that sets the stage for infection
+Cotton swabs, or buds, are often inserted into the ear too deeply, rather than used on the outer-most parts of the ear, and can be used too roughly, causing damage and pushing earwax deeper inside.
+Also, over-the-counter irrigation therapies can be dangerous if used improperly, as residual or trapped water can create a moist environment in the ear that sets the stage for infection or get behind the blockage, creating even more of a problem.

 Avoid ear candles